resonatehq/docs/docs/dialing-up-the-reliabilty.md

 # Dialing Up The Reliability

-Asynchronous programming empowers developers to craft non-blocking code, ushering in enhanced performance and responsiveness.
-Nevertheless, the realm of asynchronous code is not without its own set of challenges, especially when it comes to gracefully handling failures.

-Enter the Resonate library – your key to conquering these challenges by infusing reliability into your asynchronous code.
-Resonate doesn't just enable asynchronous operations; it empowers you to make them resilient.
-Offering two distinct reliability modes – `Volatile` and `Durable` – Resonate caters to your specific needs, ensuring your code stands strong against the unpredictable winds of failure.
+Asynchronous programming enables non-blocking code for better performance, but also brings challenges in handling failures gracefully.
+The Resonate library tackles these issues by baking reliability into asynchronous operations.
+It offers two reliability modes - `Resilient` and `Durable` - to fit your specific needs, helping you write asynchronous code that stands resilient against failures.

 ## Prerequisite

--- node stuff -- typescript version
+- Latest stable version of NodeJS >= v18.17.1
+- npm CLI >= 9.6.7
+- cURL

-## The Fragile Foundation of Vanilla Promises
+## The Fragile Foundation of Async • Await
-> mode: volatile
+> At the most basic level, we often rely on `volatile` async • await to create a simple abstraction for asynchronous code.
+However, the Achilles' heel lies in their vulnerability to failures.
+Consider the following example:

+> Reliability Meter: VOLATILE

 import myLow from '../static/img/rel_low.png';

 <img src={myLow} alt="Example banner" width="200" />

-1) no -- vanilla -> volatile
-2) no promises -> say async await -- functions and promises only then is it programming model...

-At the most basic level, we often rely on vanilla promises to create a simple abstraction for asynchronous code.
-However, the Achilles' heel lies in their vulnerability to failures.
-Consider the following example:
+&nbsp;

 ```tsx title="src/volatile-promises.tsx"